Other Names: Xalkori®

 How to Take Your Medication

 - Swallow the medicine whole with or without food.
-Do not chew, break, open, or crush capsule.
-Do not touch a broken or crushed capsule.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.